fluxrider/playlist_shuffle/README.md

 ## Related Work

-The algorithms described in this paper are presented to build-up to the less intuitive **Two Broken Shuffles**.
+The algorithms described in this paper are presented to build-up to the less intuitive **Two Interlaced Shuffles**.
 The literature doesn't seem to cover shuffling looping sequence, so I designed and chose names for each algorithm.

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
 In VLC Media Player [1] 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.